 Restaurants remain closed to dine-in guests, but hopefully we're all continuing to treat ourselves to curbside takeout and delivery as often as we can afford.
 Many LA restaurants have come up with contactless curbside pick-up plans, that allow us to stay in our cars, pay electronically, and have the bag placed in our trunk if we prefer.
 Ordering directly from the restaurant allows the local business you want to support to keep the profits, without giving a percentage to a delivery app.

 When will schools reopen in LA?

-That means that LA and OC schools have the summer to figure out answers to the big questions: Will we be remote again in the fall?
+LA and OC schools have to answer the big questions: Will we be remote again in the fall?
 Will we be sending our kids to school in shifts, to keep numbers down?
 How can we schools provide for social distancing in classrooms?
 Various options are being considered, including split sessions and block schedules to allow fewer kids in the classroom together.
-As soon as info becomes available, you can count on Mommy Poppins to spread the word.
+As more info becomes available, you can count on Mommy Poppins to spread the word.

 Find more ways to keep kids happy and busy in challenging times on our new site for at-home classes, concerts, and other programs: Poppins@Home!